diegolmello/ReproRNBenchmark/README.md

 ### clear_cache.yml

-It opens the drawer and clears the app cache, which is a feature to refresh local db.
-It does several requests to the server and it's an expensive task.
-Even thought TTI tests above shows us 0.72 is worse than the others, this test shows how 0.72 is an improvement over 0.71.
+It opens the drawer and clears the app cache, which is a feature to refresh local workspace db.
+It does several requests to the server, so it's an expensive task.
+Even though TTI tests above shows us 0.72 is worse than the others, this test shows an improvement over 0.71.

 <img src="readme_content/clear_cache.png" />